We have specialists in many areas, make an appointment today

 Once the interview has been conducted, a decision maker will review the evidence and decide whether the case should be prosecuted.
 You will receive a letter outlining what benefits you have been overpaid.
 We can help you to appeal the overpayment decision at a Tribunal.
 Be aware, there are time limits to appealing tribunal decisions.

-If you are prosecuted and are required to attend Court you must contact us straight away to arrange an appointments before the court hearing.
+If you are prosecuted and are required to attend Court you must contact us straight away to arrange an appointment before the court hearing.
 We will thoroughly prepare your defence and attend all the hearings with you.

 Out of Hours Emergency Phone Numbers